lesansley/frontend-nanodegree-mobile-portfolio/README.md

 in the CSS file.
 All these improvements result in a pizza resize time of 0.67 ms.
 ### Additional changes
 Finally, as a perfromance improvement I changed the way in which the pizza menu was generated.
 Instead of adding a DOM element after each pizza is created, the entire menu list is now created and then added in one single block into the DOM.
-This has resukted in improved page loading.
+This has resulted in improved page loading.